 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 How can you throw a surprise party without them figuring it out?
 Especially when you are walking up to a restaurant?

 Everyone who is invited to the party has to definitely keep their mouths zipped and show no clues to the person who is going to be surprised.

 All guests would need to be present at the restaurant before hand.
 Then you would go with the person who will be surprised and everyone will be there!
 Surprise.

 Make the person believe that this is just a small dinner to enjoy their birthday.
 Have the others already at the restaurant before you get there.

 I was surprised at my 33rd at a restaurant.
 My husband had everyone show up and had me arrive 25 minutes late while they all had appetizers and drinks.
 They were all sat at the very end corner of the restaurant and my husband was distracting me as we walked over by fiddling with my outfit until SURPRISE!!!
-The biggest part is that everyone is there first and pacified with bites and drinks.

 This will take careful planning on your part.